-It is the Bank's policy to keep a significant part of its assets in liquid assets such as trading and available-for-sale investments.
+It is the Bank's policy to keep a significant part of its assets in liquid assets such as investments at fair value through statement of income and investment at fair value through equity.

 The Bank funds its exposures mainly from equity and does not take restricted or unrestricted deposits to fund its exposures.
 The Bank has established a limit structure to monitor the prevailing liquidity position and to control negative mismatches that may affect the fulfilment of short term obligations of the Bank.